outfox/fennecs/doc/docs/World.md

 Since 0.7.0, a World's Archetypes are grouped into [Aspects](/docs/Advanced/Aspects/index.md)  –  separate contiguous storage universes sharing the same Entities.
 Every World has one built-in Aspect, `Main`, and you can add more to group hot data and fight ==Fragmentation==.
 If you've never heard of them, that's by design: with just `Main`, everything behaves exactly as it always did.
 :::

-::: details :neofox_magnify: BEHIND THE SCENES - IdentityPool
+::: details :neofox_magnify: BEHIND THE SCENES - EntityPool
-Entities have an internal Id, their Identity, which they receive from - and return to - an internal pool.
-There, the Identities recycled when Entities despawn.
+Entities have an internal index which they receive from - and return to - an internal pool.
+There, the indices are recycled when Entities despawn.

-Identiy stores an internal Generation number that prevents an Entity's successor from being mistaken for the real McCoy.
+The pool keeps a Generation number per index (baked into each 64-bit Entity you hold) that prevents an Entity's successor from being mistaken for the real McCoy - stale handles report `Alive == false`, and operating on one throws with a message that tells you whether the Entity was despawned or its index respawned as a new Generation.
 :::

 ::: danger RELATIONS :neofox_astronaut: :neofox_astronaut_gun:
-*"Wait, it's all Identities? - Always has been!"*
+*"Wait, it's all World-local? - Always should have been!"*

-#### Entity-Entity relations **do care and know about other worlds.**
+#### Entity-Entity relations **are World-local.** (as of 0.7.0)

-- Essentially your Relation keys are unique across world boundaries, and if an Entity despawns, any Relations targeting it in any world are cleaned up accordingly (the components are removed from their respective Entities).
+- Relation Keys carry their target's World tag, so they can never collide across World boundaries - and creating a Relation that targets an Entity of another World throws right at the call site.
+When an Entity despawns, its World cleans up all Relations targeting it (the components are removed from their respective Entities).

-- Entities cannot automagically move between worlds yet, but when that feature comes, their Relations will be kept intact.
-You currently have to do all that housekeeping yourself if you need this functionality.
+- Entities cannot automagically move between worlds yet.
+You currently have to do that housekeeping yourself if you need this functionality.

 #### Keyed Components don't care.